What’s in this Guide?

 Using an equity business loan allows you to use assets the business has acquired as collateral to get finance.

 An equity business loan is Max Funding’s most flexible product for loans over $100,000.
-Max Funding has designed this loan so that it easy to qualify for, can be used for a range of purposes, and has fast funding.
+Max Funding has designed this loan so that:

 Loans can be up to $1 million and come with a 3 year repayment period.

-To qualify for this loan, all one needs is property equity to use as collateral and to use the capital for business purposes.
+To qualify for this loan, one will need to provide property equity to use as collateral and to use the capital for business purposes.
 Assuming no issues are found during assessment, then funding can be provided within 24 hours (despite the advertised 3-5 days).

 Start-up Loans (large business loans)